amiga-mui/texteditor/README.md

 * Ability to have a bitmap as a background
 * Support for proportional fonts with floating word wrap, as well as antialiased fonts
 * Pixel smooth scrolling
+* Possibility to attach a horizontal- and vertical scroll bar
 * AREXX interface for scripted programming

 ## Downloads/Releases